-- assigned to the printer (W=ABC).
-Writer name (W) appears before the slash, indicating an exact match must occur; because it does not match, JES2 assigns a value of 00 to this output group. - 2.
-JES2 checks JOB6.4.2 next.
+- JES2 checks JOB6.4.2 next.
 All criteria before the slash matches; however JES2 assigns a value of FD to the destination (R) criterion.
 This value denotes a match two levels lower than the maximum priority (FF).
 Note that the ROUTECDE= keyword has set priority order as follows: R3, LOCAL, R106, R105.
-JES2 assigns a value of FFFDFFFFFFFFF0078 to this output group.
+JES2 assigns a value of FFFDFFFFFFFFFFF0078 to this output group.
 This output group is now the current best JOE (that is, most likely to print). - 3.
 Next, JES2 checks output group JOB5.1.1 in the class A queue because class A has priority after class B but before class F. Here again, all criteria specified before the slash matches; however, the destination (R), class (Q), and process mode (PRM) all receive a value of FE denoting a priority one level below the maximum (FF).
-The entire value obtained by this output group (FFFEFEFF00000015) is greater than that of JOB6.4.2 (see step 2 above).
+The entire value obtained by this output group (FFFEFEFEFF00000015) is greater than that of JOB6.4.2 (see step 2 above).
 This output group then replaces JOB6.4.2 as the current best JOE. - 4.
-JES2 now checks JOB53.6.2 in the class A. Again, all criteria specified before the slash matches; however, the class (Q) and process mode (PRM) receive a value of FE denoting one level below maximum due to their respective priority positions.
-The entire value obtained by this output group (FFFFEFF00000010) is greater than that of JOB5.1.1 (see step 3 above).
+JES2 now checks JOB53.6.2 in the class A. Again, all criteria specified before the slash matches; however, the class (Q) and process mode (PRM) receive a value of FE denoting one level below maximum because of their respective priority positions.
+The entire value obtained by this output group (FFFFEFEFF00000010) is greater than that of JOB5.1.1 (see step 3 above).
 This output group now replaces JOB5.1.1 as the current best JOE. - 5.
 The fifth output group JES2 checks is JOB8.3.2 in the class F queue.
 The scanning process stops because the process mode (PRM) for the output group (U3800) does not match that of the printer (PAGE, LINE, or UPLOT8).
 JES2 assigns a value of 00 to this output group. - 6.
 Lastly, JES2 checks JOB22.2.1 in the class F. Here again, the scanning process stops immediately because the writer name (W=NONE) for the output group does not match that of the printer (ABC).
 Again, JES2 assigns a value of 00.